 There is currently a MOT testing centre located in Sandhurst, less than 2km from the proposed development, which has been servicing the local area for decades.
-The application states that they will "maximum, only carry out 12 -14 tests per day" with x3 full time staff.
-Based on the average MOT price fee locally and the national minimum wage, servicing only 12-14 tests per day does not appear to be a long term sustainable business, without increasing the volume of vehicles being tested or diversifying, which would in turn increase the traffic volumes on a single track rural lane.
+The application states that they will "maximum, only carry out 12 long term sustainable business, without increasing the volume of vehicles being tested or diversifying, which would in turn increase the traffic volumes on a single track rural lane.